dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 ???
-* start at root of the DOM tree, traverse each visible node. (some aren't )
+* start at root of the DOM tree, traverse each node.
-* For each visible node, find the appropriate matching CSSOM rules and apply them.
+* For each node, find the appropriate matching CSSOM rules and apply them.
-* outputs only  visible nodes with content and their computed styles.
+* paint - outputs only visible nodes with content and their computed styles.
-* so what happens if you change the visibility of an element?
+* so what happens if you change the visibility of an element? needs to recompute!
 * https://developers.google.com/web/fundamentals/performance/critical-rendering-path/render-tree-construction

 ---